 As you know, we are talking about Vegan Charcuterie, so there will be no meats OR animal products involved in this post.
 We've written previously about a vegetarian charcuterie board if you want to check that out.

 These boards really do not need an introduction as they are pretty popular right now.
 People are being creative and making the boards to fit the likes and needs of their diets!

-People are creating Vegetarian Charcuterie and Vegan Charcuterie Boards!
+You can create Vegetarian Charcuterie and Vegan Charcuterie Boards!
 Anything goes!

 VEGAN CHARCUTERIE INGREDIENTS

 Fruit - You can use all types of fruit for your Vegan Charcuterie board.
 Grapes are my number one pick for this board.
-I like to get green, purple and black seedless grapes.
+I like to get green, purple, and black seedless grapes.

 Also, berries are a beautiful addition as well.
 Think about colors when choosing your fruits.
 Think about adding fruits with bright colors like strawberries, raspberries, kiwi or even dried fruits like mango.